 EEPSA is a volunteer organization.

 Executive meetings are held approximately once every two months.
 EEPSA members and the general public are welcome to attend executive meetings to make presentations and to contribute to the proceedings.
-Please contact our President, Jonathan Dyck, if you would like information or to discuss opportunities to participate.
+Please contact our President, Nick Townley, if you would like information or to discuss opportunities to participate.

 Current Executive & Advisory Roles